 Ocean Park, Aberdeen, Hong Kong, +852 3923 2323, www.oceanpark.com.hk

 A weird and whacky park that’s filled with plastic life-sized animals is about as far from nature as you can get.
 But, it’s pretty hilarious and your tykes will love it!
-There 67 pairs of sculpture animals to see in total amidst tumbling waterfalls and tropical foliage, plus there’s a Nature Garden, Windmill Station and another odd, yet potentially enlightening, Solar Cooking workshop to name a few more draws of this bizarre theme park.
+There are 67 pairs of sculpture animals to see in total amidst tumbling waterfalls and tropical foliage, plus there’s a Nature Garden, Windmill Station, and another odd, yet potentially enlightening, Solar Cooking workshop to name a few more draws of this bizarre theme park.

 Noah’s Ark, 33 Pak Yan Road, Ma Wan, New Territories, Hong Kong, +852 3411 8888, www.noahsark.com.hk